 For small business owners who've determined it's time to make the switch from spreadsheets to an expense management solution, the process can seem daunting.
 What are the considerations to make to ensure your new solution meets the needs of your business, and that the transition is made as seamlessly as possible?
-We've got 6 considerations to keep top of mind when shopping for your T&E solution.
+We have six considerations to keep in mind when shopping for your T&E solution.

-For more small business automation information, check out the Concur small to medium business offerings.
+For more about automating your processes, check out the Concur small to medium business offerings.